open-craft/opencraft/README.md

 to `/vagrant` inside the virtual machine.
 Any changes you make locally will be reflected inside the virtual machine automatically.

-Vagrant will map port 5000 inside the virtual machine to port 5000 on the host, so you can access the development server at http://localhost:5000/ using your web browser.
+Vagrant will map port 5000 inside the virtual machine to port 5000 on the host.
+Once you have set everything up you will be able to access the development server at http://localhost:5000/ using your web browser.

 ### Local install (skip this step if using Vagrant)